Jessime/Jessime.github.io/_pages/about.md

   Along any individual axis, people aren't nearly as unique as they pretend.

   I've never heard anyone else called out for holding their breath while they're thinking.
-  This means I tend to exhale loudly at semi-regular intervals while working.
+  This means I tend to exhale heavily at semi-regular intervals while working.
-  I didn't know it was something I did until one of my friends on the Academic Team yelled at me to stop, because it was bothering them.
-  Since then, multiple other people have asked me kindly reminded me to "keep breathing".
+  I didn't know this was something I do until one of my friends on the high school's Academic Team yelled at me to stop, because it was bothering them.
+Since then, multiple other people have kindly reminded me to "keep breathing".
-  I suspect other people also do this, but I've never noticed, nor overheard someone mention it to someone else.
+  I suspect other people also do this, but I've never noticed, nor overheard someone mention it to another.

 * <u> If you had to describe yourself using three words, they would be… </u>